"the game is afoot."

 hope you love it as much as i do.

-original painting has sold, but limited edition signed prints available here on my etsy shoppe.
+the original painting has SOLD, but you can collect the limited edition signed prints here on my etsy shoppe.

 matching greeting cards available here.

 & he even makes his appearance as a luxe bookmark!!

 bonus: a few of my favourite sherlock quotes:

 “i pay a good deal of attention to matters of detail, as you may have observed.” (the adventure of the norwood builder)

 “by george!” cried the inspector. “how ever did you see that?” “because i looked for it.” (the adventure of the dancing men)

 “i never can resist a touch of the dramatic.” (the naval treaty)

 “you know my method. it is founded upon the observation of trifles.” (the boscombe valley mystery)